-Welcome to Homestead and Chill, your hub for information and inspiration on all things planty, nourishing, sustainable, and feel-good!
+Welcome to Homestead and Chill, your hub for information and inspiration on all things plant-centric, nourishing, sustainable, and feel-good!
 Here you can learn about everything from organic gardening and kombucha, to backyard chickens and seasonal plant-based meals.
 It is so good to see you here!

 No land?
 No problem.
 Just how “Netflix and Chill” is open to some…erhhhm, interpretation… so is Homestead and Chill.
 It can be a deep-rooted lifestyle, or just a weekend fling.
 Maybe you have acres of property and dream of raising 100% of your own food.
 Or, you might live in an apartment but still want to get a little taste of modern homesteading life; I promise I have some tips in store for you too!
 Maybe like me, you’re simply a certified crazy plant lady(man), always on the prowl to add more green into your life.
 This is not your traditional homesteading site, if you haven’t gathered that already.

 Homestead and Chill is whatever you want it to be.
 I like to think of it as a state of mind: An interest in a simpler life.
 A stronger connection with, and respect for, your food and where it is sourced.
 A deeper appreciation for the role of plants in personal and ecological wellness.
 An effort to get outside, take a deep breath, slow down, and connect with nature.
 A heightened consideration for what you put on and in your body, and your home.
 This is a place where all people can come together in that shared interest.

 On the “Homestead” front: